mmirthula02/AI-Personal-Voice-assistant-using-Python/README.md

 		Human : Hey G-One , What is the time

-3. Fetch Top headlines from Times of India
+3.Fetch Top headlines from Times of India

 		Human:Hey G-One , what's the latest news?